Convicted for offering a consensual conversation

 Topic | Freedom of Speech

-The retired medical scientist held a sign reading “here to talk, if you want to” near the abortion facility.
-While she held the sign, several individuals did approach Livia to discuss a variety of issues they were facing in their lives.
+The retired medical scientist, originally from Italy, had held a sign reading “here to talk, if you want to” near the facility.
+While she held the sign, several individuals approached Livia to discuss a variety of issues they were facing in their lives.

 “There’s nothing wrong with offering to speak to people in need.
 There’s nothing wrong with two adults engaging in a consensual conversation on the street.
 I shouldn’t be treated like a criminal just for this.”